Viññāṇa Anidassana

 The Kevaddha Sutta

-As stated, the suttas mention viññāṇa anidassana twice: once in the Kevaddha (With Kevaddha) Sutta,5 and once in the Brahmanimantaṇika (Invitation of a Brahmā) Sutta.6 We will look at them separately.
+As stated, the suttas mention viññāṇa anidassana twice: once in the Kevaddha (With Kevaddha) Sutta,5 and once in the Brahmanimantanika (Invitation of a Brahmā) Sutta.6 We will look at them separately.

 In the Kevaddha Sutta the Buddha tells a layman named Kevaddha a story of an unnamed monk who ascends various heavens searching for an answer to a question.
-This monk's strategy is, to put it mildly, somewhat unusual.
+This monk’s strategy is, to put it mildly, somewhat unusual.
 Monks ordinarily brought their questions directly to the Buddha or one of his close disciples.
-The story seems to be symbolic, the monk's astral travels being a metaphor for looking for enlightenment in the wrong place.
-The story specifically parodies brahmin ideas, because the gods, including Brahmā, all failed to answer the monk's question.
+The story seems to be symbolic, the monk’s astral travels being a metaphor for looking for enlightenment in the wrong place.
+The story probably parodies brahmin ideas, because the gods, including Brahmā, all failed to answer the monk’s question.

 To put a long story short: After visiting higher and higher heavens while never finding an answer, the monk ends up asking Brahmā his question: “Where do the four elements—earth, water, fire, and air—cease without remnant?”
 He essentially wants to know where form (rūpa) ceases, because according to the ideas of the time “all form of whatever kind is the four elements”.7 Brahmā does not know the answer, so he sends the monk to the Buddha, who, when asked the same question, says it should be rephrased.
 He changes the question from “where do earth, water, fire, and air [i.e. form] cease without remnant?” to “where do earth, water, fire, and air find no footing?”
 (This change is quite significant, as we’ll see later.)
 The Buddha then also adds a second question, asking where not only rūpa, but nāma ceases too.
 (Nāma, literally ‘name’, in this context means something like ‘personal characteristics’.
 It stands for the immaterial aspects of an individual being, excluding consciousness.
 I will leave it untranslated.)